-- Image: "It is up to the instructor to give an "I" to students who have not completed their course requirements by failing to submit assignments, reports, papers, and/or missed tests.
+- Image: The stands for "Incomplete" and is given to students who have not completed their course requirements by failing to submit assignments, reports, papers, and/or missed tests.
 It is up to the instructor to give an "I" to students who did not meet the requirements; however, students who received an "I" must be graded no later than four weeks after all grades are submitted to the Academic Affairs Division.
 The maximum grade that can be achieved is an A-.
-If grades are not received by the Academic Affairs Division by this time, an "IW" will appear on the student's transcript permanently.
-Students who receive "I" grade will not be awarded scholarship for Academic Excellence. - 2 "W": A "W" stands for "Withdrawal" and is given to students who withdraw from a class(es) within the first five to ten weeks after classes begin. - 3 "IW": An "IW" stands for "Incomplete Withdrawal" and is given to students who failed to receive a grade within the four weeks after receiving an "I" grade. - 4 "T": A "T" stands for "Transfer" and indicates a course in which a student has successfully received KDI School credit for coursework completed through an exchange or GMP Program.
+If grades are not received by the Academic Affairs Division on time, an "IW" will appear on the student's transcript permanently.
+Students who receive "I" grade will not be awarded scholarship for Academic Excellence. - 2 "W": A "W" stands for "Withdrawal" and is given to students who withdraw from a class(es) within the first five to ten weeks after the classes begin. - 3 "IW": An "IW" stands for "Incomplete Withdrawal", and is given to students who failed to receive a grade within the four weeks after receiving an "I" grade. - 4 "T": A "T" stands for "Transfer" and indicates a course in which a student has successfully received KDI School credit for coursework completed through an exchange or GMP Program.